viliamjr/microblog/README.md

 - the first instance of blog app:
 $ PORT=3001 go run blog.go

-- the second instance of blog app:
+- optionally, you can start a second instance of blog app:
 $ PORT=3002 go run blog.go

 2) Start nginx with the follow configuration: